mylamour/IlI/scan/README.md

 Have Fun

+Text Summarization already ready for it.

 # Todo

-- [ ] Thread Pools
+- [x] Thread Pools
-- [ ] Use Text Summarization To Find intersting things
+- [x] Use Text Summarization To Find intersting things
 - [ ] Plugins with data flow( Mostly like to use luigi)
 - [ ] Others..